 As a manager, you're tasked with bringing out the best in people, including high performance and bottom-line results.
 When you take up the coaching baton, performance goals must share the stage with employee growth and development.

-support.
+Many managers struggle to balance direction and support.
 They're usually afraid of making mistakes, so they revert to telling employees what to do instead of coaching them.